Heat modulated affine stochastic volatility models for forward curve dynamics: Stochastic Volatility Modulated HJMM and Affine Processes

 and $\hat{R} \colon \cHplus \to \cH$ by

 The functions $F$ and $\hat{R}$ are well-defined and locally Lipschitz continuous on $\cHplus$, see~\cite[Remark 3.4]{CKK22a}.
-The functions $F$ and $\hat{R}$, together with the Lyapunov operator $L$ from~\eqref{eq:Lyapunov} and an intial value $(0,u)$ with $u \in \cHplus$ give rise to the following pair of differential equations, which we refer to as the \emph{generalized mild Riccati equations}:
+The functions $F$ and $\hat{R}$, together with the Lyapunov operator $L$ from~\eqref{eq:Lyapunov} and an initial value $(0,u)$ with $u \in \cHplus$ give rise to the following pair of (formal) differential equations, which we refer to as the \emph{generalized mild Riccati equations}:

+The differential display \eqref{eq:Riccati-phi-mild}--\eqref{eq:Riccati-psi-mild} is formal: since $L$ is unbounded on $\cH$, the right-hand side of~\eqref{eq:Riccati-psi-mild} is not defined for arbitrary $u\in\cHplus$.
+We use the variation-of-constants formula

+as the actual solution concept for the limiting Riccati system; $\psi(\cdot,u)$ is required to be continuous from $[0,T]$ to $\cHplus$ and $\phi(\cdot,u)$ to be continuous from $[0,T]$ to $\MR$ (the integral representation gives $\phi(\cdot,u)\in C([0,T];\MR)$, and $C^1$ regularity of $\phi$ follows only when continuity of $s\mapsto F(\psi(s,u))$ is established).
+The Galerkin Riccati equations~\eqref{eq:mild-Riccati-Galerkin-phi}--\eqref{eq:mild-Riccati-Galerkin-psi} below remain in classical (strong) finite-dimensional form because $L$ is bounded on the finite-dimensional subspace $\cH_d$.

 To solve the generalized mild Riccati equations \eqref{eq:Riccati-phi-mild}–\eqref{eq:Riccati-psi-mild}, we introduce a spectral Galerkin-type approximation.
 For every $d \in \mathbb{N}$, let $H_d$ denote the $d$-dimensional subspace of $H$ spanned by the first $d$ eigenvectors, i.e., and we define the orthogonal projection of $H$ onto $H_d$, with respect to the inner product $\langle \cdot, \cdot \rangle_H$, by $\sP_d$.
+In the finite-horizon Laplacian example this convention includes the level mode $e_1=(0,1)$ and the first $d-1$ shape modes.

 For each $d \in \mathbb{N}$, let $\cH_d$ represent the finite-dimensional subspace of $\cH$ spanned by the family $\{\be_{i,j} \colon 1 \leq i \leq j \leq d\}$, i.e.,

 and let $\bP_d$ denote the orthogonal projection of $\cH$ onto $\cH_d$, with respect to the inner product $\langle \cdot, \cdot \rangle$.
 For every $d \in \mathbb{N}$ and $u \in \cH$, we have $\bP_d(u) = \sP_d u \sP_d$.
 Moreover, every operator in $\cH_d$ is self-adjoint and of rank at most $d$.
 We define $\bP_d^\perp(u) \coloneqq u - \bP_d(u)$ and note that $\lim_{d \to \infty} \|\bP_d^\perp x\| = 0$ for all $x \in \cH$.